haicheviet/personal-space/site/content/posts/10x-developer-and-what-not/index.en.md

 {{< /admonition >}}

 The process I describe may be too vivid and complicated for anyone to mimic and apply in practice.
-But this process actually has a particular scientific term, and some great books talk about it `Second-Order thinking`.
+Actually this process has a particular scientific term, and some great books talk about it `Second-Order thinking`.

 ## Second-Order thinking